Casselloj/Casselloj.github.io/README.md

 The most important part of this enhancement was the implementation of a rigorous security validation layer.
 By sanitizing all incoming JSON requests and checking for missing or negative values, I addressed potential vulnerabilities and ensured the privacy of the database resources.
-This aligns directly with Course Outcome 5, which emphasizes developing a security mindset to mitigate design flaws.
-Incorporating these advanced database concepts and security standards demonstrates my growth as a developer who can deliver secure and innovative computer solutions that follow industry-standard practices.
+This project aligns with Course Outcome 5, which focuses on developing a security mindset to mitigate design flaws and ensure the security of data.
+It also aligns with Course Outcome 4, because I used well-founded techniques like building a REST API to deliver a computer solution that provides real-world value and follows modern industry standards for database communication.

 | Resource | Access Link |
 | :--- | :--- |